16 Dec '14

 Remembering that Indian philosophy tells us social structures are god-given, I realized that the daily grind of work and obligations and civic duty can be a warrior’s path.

 Sustaining the universe ain’t for fools.

-It’s a holy path and a noble one, like that of Atlas, who carries Earth.
+It’s a holy path and a noble one, like that of the Greek deity, Atlas, who carries Earth.
 It’s as constant as the unending Purusha—the rank emptiness of Samkhya philosophy—and as constant as Vishnu himself.
 The Sisyphean task of holding up the world-boulder is an eternal effort of goodness that insists on boldness and being true.

 In ferocity, Vishnu is Shiva’s match.

 In the tradition, it’s said that Shiva is in love with Vishnu.

 Vishnu kicks ass ’cause he dares to be a part of things, to risk community, to throw his top-heavy hat into the ring.

 We could even say he’s Shiva’s guru because Shiva, king of yogis, needs Vishnu’s sustenance—his alms, his work for wages—so that Shiva can run away to mountain caves and act like a life-rejecting adolescent.

 So, one more step toward the householder’s life for me.